appbaseio/reactivesearch/content/docs/reactivesearch/searchbase/overview/apireference.md

 ##Setters
 > Note:
-> All of the methods accepts options as the second parameter which has the following shape:
+> All of the methods accept options as the second parameter which has the following shape:
 >
 ```ts
 {